brandonkal/inkjet/inkjet.md

 **OPTIONS**

-- flags: -f --file |string| Only run tests from a specific filename
+- flag: -f --file |string| Only run tests from a specific filename
-- flags: -nc --no-check Test with dash replacement
+- flag: -nc --no-check Test with dash replacement

 ```sh
 echo "Hello $name!
 Optional arg is $optional.
 File is $file"